 standards, and includes temporary amendments such as the need for mandatory

 hand hygiene stations and public health signage, increased cleaning protocols

 and the closure of non-essential common areas.

-link to the report on extending bylaws adopted today, with more details on the
+link to the news release on extending the City's mask bylaw, with more details on the

 A new City of Toronto bylaw requires Toronto Community Housing tenants to wear a mask or face covering in their building's lobby, laundry room, elevators or other common areas.